6-BTDF/reservations-service/README.md

 API endpoints conform to a RESTful API architecture to retrieve and modify database-hosted information.
 All responses will include HTTP response codes to indicate status and errors and data will come in JSON pretty format.
 All requests must include a Content-Type of application/json and the body must be valid JSON.

-**GET /api/listings/**
-- GET request for all available listings
-- Response will be HTTP status code 200 and a JSON object with all available properties, respective fees, booked reservation dates

 **GET /api/listings/:id**
 - GET request for a single listing